 A noisy dorm only gets more annoying during something like mid-terms season.
 You’d think that professors would dedicate literally the middle of the semester towards these large tests, but somehow the exams and essays are never ending, and just when you see the light at the end of the tunnel you get hit with the big F-word: FINALS.

-Whether you’re the academic who knows how to hack tests through game theory, or the one with a photographic (and photogenic) memory, or just someone who has money in the budget and good plugs for Adderall, the one thing you’ll need the most for studying (read: cramming) is peace and quiet.
+Whether you’re the academic who knows how to hack tests through game theory, or the one with a photographic (and photogenic) memory, or just someone who has money in the budget and good plugs for Adderall, the one thing you’ll need the most for studying (read: cramming) or sleeping in the dorm is peace and quiet.

 Unfortunately for you, you live in THE noisiest dorm, not on campus, but in the whole state.
 It’s fun when you’re the one partying and screaming down the hall on a Thirsty Thursday, but when you need the serenity you’ll wish The Purge existed on this one night before your 8 AM.

 Here are the best ways to get through living in a noisy dorm:

 My best piece of advice for getting into flow state with your work is to find a cubicle at the library and be ready to strap yourself in for hours.
 (Or until the work gets done.)
 The library is an eerily quiet place that will feel tense as you walk through it, but once you find your spot, open your laptop and notebooks and grind away you’ll feel better than any Zen Garden.
 Even taking breaks to look at Snap Chat won’t elicit as many feelings of guilt because you’ll know you’re getting so much work done with out the noise distractions of people around you.
 Not near a library?
 No worries.
 We have a number of other spots to get your study and work done!